Robust approximate Bayesian inference: Background on robust -estimating functions

-and it measures the effect on the estimator $\tilde\theta$ of an infinitesimal contamination at the point $x$, standardised by the mass of the contamination.
-The supremum of the $IF$, i.e. the gross-error sensitivity, measures the worst influence on $\tilde\theta$ and a desirable robustness property for a statistical procedure is that the gross-error sensitivity is finite, i.e. that the $IF$ is bounded (B-robustness).
-Note that the $IF$ of the MLE is proportional to the score function; therefore, in general, MLE has unbounded $IF$, i.e. is not B-robust.
-On the contrary, if $\psi(x; \theta)$ is bounded, then the corresponding $M$-estimator $\tilde\theta$ is B-robust \citep{hampel1986}.
-Finally, note that the $IF$ can also be used to evaluate the asymptotic covariance matrix of $\tilde\theta$, since $K (\theta)=E_\theta (IF(x;\tilde\theta,F_\theta) IF(x;\tilde\theta,F_\theta)^{\T})$.
+The influence function (\emph{IF}) of the estimator $\tilde\theta$ is $\mathrm{\emph{IF}}(x;\tilde\theta,F_\theta) \propto \psi (x;\theta)$ and it measures the effect on the estimator $\tilde\theta$ of an infinitesimal contamination at the point $x$, standardised by the mass of the contamination.
+A desirable robustness property for $\tilde\theta$ is that its \emph{IF} is bounded (B-robustness), i.e.\ that $\psi(x;\theta)$ is bounded.
+Note that the \emph{IF} of the MLE is proportional to the score function; therefore, in general, the MLE has unbounded \emph{IF}, i.e.\ it is not B-robust.